The Spiciest Spoilers from Thunder Junction!

 However, it may also be an excellent addition to a Bant control deck, as its ability to exile itself from the graveyard to fetch a Desert card from one's deck and put it on the battlefield is very useful in a deck that wants to make all of its land drops into the late game.
 The control deck having a solid finisher that also doubles as ramp if it gets dealt with is very appealing, but this will almost certainly hinge on how many playable Deserts there are.
 Currently, there is one Desert that has already been spoiled that really does work nicely with the Rattlewurm, and that is: Arid Archway, the colorless-mana-producing bounce land.

-Consider the potential curve of a deck playing a surveil land on turn one, milling a Colossal Rattlewurm, then exiling it from the graveyard on turn two to put an Arid Archway into play in order to cast the second Colossal Rattlewurm, which now has flash, from hand on turn three.
-That's a very powerful start for a Standard deck, and one which the Wurm makes possible.
+Consider the potential curve of a deck playing a surveil land on turn one, milling a Colossal Rattlewurm, then exiling it from the graveyard on turn two to put an Arid Archway into play in order to cast the second Colossal Rattlewurm, which now has flash, from your hand on turn three.
+That's a very powerful start for Standard deck, and one that the Wurm makes possible.

 Last, but never least, some of the most important cards to hit Standard from Outlaws of Thunder Junction are the 'fast lands' cycle originally printed in Kaladesh.